 Tips on how to make

-- Soy sauce should be added later.
-If it is added first, along with sugar and mirin, the sweetness will have difficulty permeating the sweet potatoes.
+- Soy sauce should be added in the final step.
+If it is added first, along with mirin and sugar, the sweetness will have difficulty permeating the sweet potatoes.

 Recipe Card